 Career limitations:

 Depending on your career path, pursuing early retirement may mean that you miss out on opportunities for career advancement or earning potential.
-This can be especially true for individuals who work in highly competitive or fast-paced fields.
+This can be especially true for those who work in highly competitive or fast-paced fields.

 Lack of purpose:

-While financial independence and early retirement can be liberating, it can also lead to a lack of purpose or fulfillment for some individuals who may struggle to find meaning or direction outside of traditional work.
+While financial independence and early retirement can be liberating, it can also lead to a lack of purpose or fulfillment for some people who may struggle to find meaning or direction outside of traditional work.

 Mental and physical damages: